bradleyd/bradleyd.github.io/_posts/2017-09-22-how-i-build-elixir-releases-with-docker.md

 > I will once again assume you have an Elixir application with Distillery all setup and good to go.

 We will need to create 2 docker files for our two step approach--this will make more sense later on.
 One file for building the release and the other file for building the final image.
+Put these files in the root of your application.

-I like to call the build Dockerfile...wait for it...`Dockerfile.build`.
+I like to call the Dockerfile used for building our release...wait for it...`Dockerfile.build`.

 #### Dockerfile.build